EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 Having 2 versions of `run` seems confusing, but they serve different purposes:
 - Attaching `.run` to Effects in a `defer` establishes the order of execution for that Effect.
   This can happen many times throughout your program.
-- Assigning an Effect to `def run` actually executes the program.
+- Assigning an Effect to `def run` executes that effect as the program.
   This typically happens only once in your code.

 ### The `.run` Method